grafana/agent/docs/maintaining.md

    for generating the list (modifying the date to the date of the previous release): `curl https://api.github.com/search/issues?q=repo:grafana/agent+is:pr+"merged:>=2019-08-02" | jq -r ' .items[] | "* [" + (.number|tostring) + "](" + .html_url + ") **" + .user.login + "**: " + .title'`
 4. Go through the entire repository and find references to the previous release version, updating them to reference the new version.
+5. Run `make example-kubernetes` and `make example-dashboards` to update manifests in case they are stale.
-5. *Without creating a tag*, create a commit based on your changes and open a PR for updating the release notes.
+6. *Without creating a tag*, create a commit based on your changes and open a PR for updating the release notes.
-6. Merge the changelog PR.
+7. Merge the changelog PR.
-7. Create a new tag for the release.
+8. Create a new tag for the release.
     1. After following step 2, the CI will be triggered to create release artifacts and publish them to a draft release.
 The tag will be made publicly available immediately.